 Students’ professional experience and continuing professional development will also be considered in their application.

 Special admission requirements

-Hold membership, or be eligible for practising membership of Speech Pathology Australia
+Students must be members, or be eligible for practising membership, of Speech Pathology Australia.

 Post admission requirements

 Depending on the area of research and/or professional experience placement activities, students must comply with the relevant mandatory pre-placement requirements of the University and the Host facility.
 Students must complete all professional experience placement requirements by the prescribed deadlines and maintain currency of these requirements in order to stay admitted in the course.

 The Bachelor of Speech Pathology (Honours) degree qualifies graduates with coherent and advanced knowledge in an area of practice based knowledge and the application of research principles and methods.

 On successful completion of the Bachelor of Speech Pathology (Honours) degree program graduates will be able to:

 SL4501:12 Speech Pathology Honours Part 1 of 2

 SL4502:12 Speech Pathology Honours Part 2 of 2